4chain-ag/spv-wallet-go-client-v2/examples/README.md

 * fetch-user-xpub:                        Fetch current authorized user's xpub info.
 * fetch-xpubs-as-admin:                   Fetch xPubs page as Admin.
 * generate-keys:                          Generate keys for SPV Wallet API access.
-* reject-invitation-as-admin:             Reject invitation with a given ID as Admin.
-* remove-contact-as-admin:                Remove contact with a given ID as Admin.
 * update-contact-as-admin:                Update contact with a given ID as Admin.
 * user-contact-confirmation:              Confirm user contact with a given paymail address.
 * user-contact-remove:                    Remove user contact with a given paymail address.